ibm-cloud-docs/openshift/integrations-ibm-third-party.md

 All {{site.data.keyword.cloud_notm}} platform services that support service keys can be integrated by using {{site.data.keyword.openshiftlong_notm}} [service binding](/docs/openshift?topic=openshift-service-binding).
 {: shortdesc}

 Service binding is a quick way to create service credentials for an {{site.data.keyword.cloud_notm}} service and store these credentials in a Kubernetes secret in your cluster.
-The Kubernetes secret is automatically encrypted in etcd to protect your data.
+You can also enable encryption to further protect your data.
 Your apps can use the credentials in the secret to access your {{site.data.keyword.cloud_notm}} service instance.

 Services that don't support service keys usually provide an API that you can directly use in your app.